Today's Best Tech Deals

-Microsoft’s begun rolling out a stable of updated icons to Windows, and it looks like those will be appearing in the 2004/20H1 build, too.
+Microsoft’s begun rolling out a stable of updated icons to the Windows 10 May 2020 Update.
 They provide a new, cohesive design language to Windows 10, and it looks like they’ll be a unifying element for Windows 10X and possibly subsequent versions of Windows 10.

 Any new icon updates have the advantage of looking fresh, and they’re consistent with Microsoft’s Fluent Design principles.
 (For more, see Microsoft’s blog post.)
 It’s very likely that we’re seeing the end of the road for Microsoft’s tiled interface, and a return to a more icon-driven UI.

 Even though it’s not forced upon you, the emoji/kaomoji keyboard that’s accessible via the Win + ; shortcut is one of the more useful additions to Windows over the past few feature releases.
 Now, there are a few new additions to the pane, courtesy of Emoji 12, with icons that include an otter, a sloth, ballet shoes, and more.

 Kaomoji—more complex representations of various symbols that combine punctuation marks— have been enhanced as well.
 So while the basic kaomoji include representations of the “shruggie,” , ¯\_(ツ)_/¯ there’s also been some new additions including the wizard (∩^o^)⊃━☆ and whatever this is: ಠ_ರೃ.
 The emoji toolbar still disappears when you’re not using it, though.
 It would be nice to have a toggle where it could remain on your screen at all times.